nanoframework/Home/README.md

 ## How to Engage, Contribute and Provide Feedback

 Some of the best ways to contribute are to try things out, file bugs, and join in design conversations.
 If you are having issues or need a clarification about something, instead of opening an issue the best way is to start a conversation in one of our [Discord](https://discord.gg/gCyBu8T) channels.
 Please select the one that's most appropriate to the matter you are facing.

 If you've find a bug or can't use Discord, please open an issue at [Issues](https://github.com/nanoframework/Home/issues).
 We ask you to open an issue only when you have a real and confirmed one.
 Don't open an issue for support requests or to start a discussion.
 For that you'll get a better (and quicker!) support/feedback in one of the [Discord](https://discord.gg/gCyBu8T) channels.

+You can also ask questions on Stack Overflow and tag them with [#nanoframework](https://stackoverflow.com/tags/nanoframework).

 Looking for something to work on?
 Check the list of [up-for-grabs issues](https://github.com/nanoframework/Home/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs) on the Home repo, that's a great place to start.